-We have been on many a gondola rides throughout our travels, but there is nothing quite like the peak 2 peak.
+We have been on many a gondola rides throughout our travels including one in Banff, but there is nothing quite like the peak 2 peak.
 Firstly we ascended on a thirty minute ride to the top of Whistler Mountain before jumping on the next ride that crosses the valley to the Blackcomb Mountain.
 It is the longest unsupported lift span in the world.
 The pine forest below is dwarfed by the 436 metre elevated view.

 Squamish Lil’Wat Cultural Centre